SatsRouting/boltz-backend/README.md

 Our fork of this project is intentionally scoped to **Bitcoin, Liquid Bitcoin (L-BTC), and Lightning only**.
 We do not maintain or operate any altcoin, EVM-family (Ethereum/Rootstock/Arbitrum), Solana, Tron, or bridge/token integrations, and we do not plan to.
 This deliberately narrow focus keeps the codebase we actually run smaller and easier to reason about from a security standpoint, and it shaped how the audit findings below were triaged.

-Following a third-party security audit (Bitcoin Red Team), a series of hardening fixes was reviewed, applied, and verified on the backend.
+Following a third-party security audit, a series of hardening fixes was reviewed, applied, and verified on the backend.
 Each finding from the audit was triaged into one of three buckets:

 - **Active and relevant** — touches code paths we actually exercise in production (Lightning payment handling, refunds, Liquid asset handling, secrets/logging, API authentication, randomness).
 - **Defensive** — correct and merged, but only exercised on a Liquid edge case (sending a Liquid asset other than L-BTC) that is not part of normal usage today.